Douglasville Seal Douglasville Seal Douglasville Flag

 History & Heritage - When we reach back in time to look at the city of Douglasville's history we have to go back to the days when a tall chestnut tree stood on the ridge west of where the Old Courthouse Museum sits in downtown Douglasville today.

 WikiPedia Entry for Douglasville - The city of Douglasville is the county seat of and largest city in Douglas County.
 As of the 2020 census, the city had a population of 34,650, up from 30,961 in 2010 and 20,065 in 2000.
-When we reach back in time to look at the city's history we have to go back to the days when a tall chestnut tree stood on the ridge west of where the Old Courthouse Museum sits in downtown Douglasville today.

 Some Fun Facts About Douglasville (Our County Seat):